-According to the latest available official records, the percentage of the population living with a per capita income below the poverty line fell from 38.6% in 1990 to 13.7% in 2006.
+Notwithstanding the relative increase in poverty observed in 2009 as compared to 2006, poverty levels were significantly lower in 2009 than they were in 1990.
+According to the 2009 Social and Economic Survey, the percentage of the population living with a per capita income below the poverty line fell from 38.6% in 1990 to 15.1% in 2009.
 This reduction can be attributed to strong GDP growth, rising wages, a rapidly increasing employment rate and a significant increase in government transfers and expenditures focused on low-income groups.
+The reduction in poverty can also be attributed to the government's emphasis on social assistance programs, which allocate funds to poor communities based on their needs.
+These social programs contributed to a decrease in extreme poverty from 13.0% in 1990 to 3.7% in 2009.